aventurino13/service-catalog/README.md

     - Updates the service with given id.
     - Returns 404 if no service is found for given id
     - Returns Updated Service
-  - Curl: `curl --location --request PATCH 'http://localhost:3000/service-catalog/service/<serviceId>' \
---header 'Content-Type: application/x-www-form-urlencoded' \
+  - Curl: `curl --location --request PATCH 'http://localhost:3000/service-catalog/service/<serviceId>' --header 'Content-Type: application/x-www-form-urlencoded' --data-urlencode 'name=<newName>' --data-urlencode 'description=<newDescription>'`
---data-urlencode 'name=<newName>' \
---data-urlencode 'description=<newDescription>'`

 # TO DO
 - I wanted the app to be easy to run so the DB credentials are in the env file - in the real world I would never check in the database credentials but for usability I did in this example
 - Add unit tests for all of the methods in the service
+  - I would want these tests to test the specific methods themselves
+  - Ex the could test the validation of input values
+- I would also like to add API tests - these would test the API end to end
+  - Ex: Stage data in DB so that there is an existing service (I have used DB Unit in the past for Java) and have test that verifies you can update the existing service, add version etc.
 - Right now all the endpoints are returning Service entity Db objects.
 I would like to convert them to returning DTOs to the controller
 - Right now all the search/filter functionality is separated out into different endpoints.
 I would like combine the search functionality into a single search with dynamic options - so you could search by multiple fields and sort the results as desired
 - I started looking into passport authorization - seems like this is a good tool for nest for providing some user/password as well as JWT authorization.